CHINA LANDSCAPES

 ZHANGJIAJIE NATIONAL PARK (Wulingyuan)

-Declared a Unesco World Heritage Site in 2004, this 364 sq. km park in the subtropical/temperate area of northwest Hunan has a concentration of quartzite-sandstone formations found nowhere else in the world.
+Declared a Unesco World Heritage Site in 2004, this 364 sq. km park in the subtropical/temperate area of northwest Hunan has a concentration of quartzite-sandstone formations found nowhere else.
 Some 243 peaks and more than 3000 pinnacles and columns dominate the landscape.
 198 columns are 200-300m high and 48 are over 300m high.
 Jinbian Rock is the highest at 380m.
 The 15km long Jinbian Brook has the highest concentration of columns with 400.

 One of the park’s quartz-sandstone pillars, the 1,080-metre (3,540 ft) Southern Sky Column, was officially renamed “Avatar Hallelujah Mountain” in honour of the film in January 2010.